Knockobotics/LineFollower/README.md

 ---

 ## Wiring (typical)
+- connect to m1 and m3 for optimal results involving code.
 - Left motor → Motor driver channel A (IN1, IN2), enable to PWM pin
 - Right motor → Motor driver channel B (IN3, IN4), enable to PWM pin
 - Sensor array analog/digital outputs → A0..A4 (or digital pins for QTR digital mode)